drewrwilson/toolsforactivism/README.md

  * [ControlShift](https://www.controlshiftlabs.com/) - Distributed petitions, events and local groups for progressive advocacy organizations.
 Tools to help make campaigns more participatory.
  * [Riseup](http://riseup.net/) - A provider of communication tools for activists, including free webmail, chat, and VPN
  * [Action Network](https://actionnetwork.org) - A nonprofit digital organizing toolset for progressive organizations.
 Includes petitions, advocacy, fundraising, mass email, and more for free or cheap.
+ * [5 Calls](https://www.5calls.org/) - Volunteer founded site that walks the user through the process of choosing an issue and contacting their representatives.

 ## Operating Systems:

  * [Tails](https://tails.boum.org/) - A live media, Linux-based operating system that is designed to allow the use of a computer without leaving a digital footprint.